stephvp1172/gen_ai_wf_f2023/README.md

 #### Model Evaluation: Sensibility
 ![alt text](https://github.com/stephvp1172/wells_fargo/blob/c85e05a991810967eacc6d07814756432e33ea69/images/Sensibility_GageR%26R.png)
 * Since the majority of the variation comes from Repeatability (components of variation chart), our system of measurement may not be reliable.
 In an ideal scenario, the variation of our ANOVA would mostly come from part-to-part, and not any other factor.
-* May be an issue with repeatability since there isn't much range with the R chart.
 * The number of complaints appears not to affect each appraiser's ability to measure sensibility, as we see a normal variation in the sensibility of complaints chart.
 * Variability in interquartile range for only one appraiser shows that there may be inconsistency in the way that one of the appraisers measured sensibility.